AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 ==================================

 - For production, it is best practice to inspect your gateways sizing and load prior to enabling flow logging.
 - You have the option of selecting which gateways generate flows should you want to enable visibility in subsections of the network (configured in the controller).

 Example - Deploy CoPilot in Microsoft Azure
 ===========================================

-Deployment from a marketplace supports simple deployments only (not clustered).

 To deploy CoPilot in Azure: